EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Formatting of Message 2 {#asym-msg2-form}

-message_2 SHALL be a sequence of CBOR elements as defined below
+message_2 SHALL be a sequence of CBOR data items as defined below

 ~~~~~~~~~~~ CDDL
 message_2 = (